bybatkhuu/rest.fastapi-template/{{cookiecutter.project_slug}}/docs/pages/api-docs/error-codes.md

 | `503_00000`   | SERVICE_UNAVAILABLE       | 503                   | Service Unavailable!        | The server is currently unavailable.        |
 | `503_10000`   | DB_CONNECT_ERROR          | 503                   | Service Unavailable!        | Failed to connect to the database.          |
 | `503_20000`   | SMTP_CONNECT_ERROR        | 503                   | Service Unavailable!        | Failed to connect to the SMTP server.       |

----

-## Notes

-- **Code**: A unique identifier for the error.
-- **Name**: A descriptive name for the error.
-- **HTTP Status Code**: The corresponding HTTP status code.
-- **Message**: A short message explaining the error.
-- **Description**: A detailed explanation of the error.

-This documentation helps in identifying and debugging issues effectively while interacting with the API.